ApteroSAS/loadero_controller/docs/ParticipantsApi.md

 <a name="readAllParticipants"></a>
 # **readAllParticipants**
-> Object readAllParticipants(projectID, testID, opts)
+> InlineResponse2008 readAllParticipants(projectID, testID, opts)

 Get all existing participants for test.